The Kansa Wand: Everything you need to know

 If the wand makes your skin turn grey, don’t worry, as this is a chemical reaction due to the acidity on the skin.
 Wash your face with a clean, gentle cleanser after.

 Also, be sure to invest in an authentic Kansa wand.
 Quality is of the utmost important when it comes to what you put on your skin, and this is no different.
-The kansa should be made exclusively of copper and aluminum and nothing else.
+The kansa should be made exclusively of copper and tin and nothing else.
 Our Kansa wands are made in a remote village in Rajasthan, India by a family who has over 900 years of experience working with bronze.
 Because of their heritage involving extensive experience working with the metal, their craftsmanship is unparalleled to others.